Possession With Intent to Deliver (PWID)

 Philadelphia Possession With Intent to Deliver Lawyer

-Our dedicated defense lawyers at Alva & Shuttleworth, LLC will stand up for your rights if you're facing PWID charges.
+Our dedicated defense lawyers at Alva Foster & Moscow, LLC will stand up for your rights if you're facing PWID charges.
 We will zealously fight for your rights, challenging the prosecutor's evidence and seeking to have your charges reduced or dismissed.
 Accused drug dealers face tough prosecution.
 Have an even tougher criminal defense attorney on your side.
-Call Alva & Shuttleworth, LLC today at (215) 665-1695 to set up a consultation.
+Call Alva Foster & Moscow, LLC today at (215) 665-1695 to set up a consultation.

 We can represent those accused of possession with intent to distribute in Philadelphia and the surrounding areas, including Bucks, Montgomery, Delaware, and Chester Counties.
 We also represent clients throughout Pennsylvania and New Jersey.